-The Workforce Innovation and Opportunity Act of 2014 (WIOA) affirms the Nation's commitment to providing high quality services for youth and young adults beginning with career exploration and guidance; continuing support for educational attainment, opportunities for skills training in in-demand industries and occupations; and culminating with a good job along a career pathway or enrollment in postsecondary education.
+The Workforce Innovation and Opportunity Act of 2014 (WIOA) affirms the Nation's commitment to providing high quality services for youth, beginning with career exploration and guidance; continuing support for educational attainment, opportunities for skills training in in-demand industries and occupations; and culminating with a good job along a career pathway or enrollment in postsecondary education.
 Under WIOA, local youth programs offer access to 14 services designed to prepare young people for the workforce and are described below.
 WIOA youth program services are available throughout the State of Nebraska.
 If you are interested in learning more about WIOA youth program services, please contact the youth program service provider for your county.

-- For Lancaster and Saunders Counties, contact Amber Knapp, Dynamic Workforce Solutions at 402-441-7975 or ajc@lincoln.ne.gov. - For Douglas, Sarpy, and Washington Counties, contact Dawn Coffey, Dynamic Workforce Solutions at 402-934-2165 or Dawn.Coffey@hws-ne.org. - For all other Nebraska Counties, contact Jami Canham, Nebraska Department of Labor at (402) 370-4405 or jami.canham@nebraska.gov.
+- Lancaster and Saunders Counties: Contact Amber Knapp, Dynamic Workforce Solutions, at 402.441.7975 or ajc@lincoln.ne.gov - Douglas, Sarpy, and Washington Counties: Contact Dawn Coffey, Dynamic Workforce Solutions, at 402.934.2165 or dawn.coffey@hws-ne.org - All other Nebraska Counties: Contact Jami Canham, Nebraska Department of Labor, at 402.370.4405 or jami.canham@nebraska.gov